 This medication works best when the amount of drug in your body is kept at a constant level.
 Therefore, take this drug at evenly spaced intervals.
 To help you remember, take it at the same times each day.

-Tell your doctor if your condition persists or worsens after 1-2 days of taking this medication.
+Tell your doctor if you do not start feeling better after 1-2 days of starting this medication.
 If your fever returns after completing this prescription, contact your doctor so that he/she can determine whether the malaria has returned.

 Additional Qualaquin Information

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.

 Find out what women really need.